-The need for accurate timestamps leads to the requirement that the camera can be triggered to take each exposure, from an external TTL-level signal, for example.
-Many cameras can be triggered from a host computer, but it can difficult to accurately set, verify and maintain a laptop's internal clock in the field at the millisecond level.
-For this reason we require a camera for which each individual exposure can be triggered from a signal with an accurate time pedigree.
+The need for accurate time stamps leads to the requirement that the camera can be triggered to take each exposure, from an external signal at the transistor-to-transistor (TTL) level, for example.
+Many cameras can be triggered from a host computer, but it can difficult to accurately set, verify, and maintain a laptop's internal clock in the field at the millisecond level.
+For this reason, we require a camera for which each individual exposure can be triggered from a signal with an accurate time pedigree.

-We generate triggers with AstroTimers, stand-alone, custom-designed and built time standards.
-These GPS-based units are described in more detail in §2.2.
+We generate triggers with AstroTimers, standalone, customdesigned, and built time standards.
+These GPS-based units are described in more detail in § 2.2, and the system requirements are shown in Table 1.